 1. Bank Statements

-This is one of the most important business loan requirements.
-Your lender would want to know how much money is deposited into your bank every month and the manner in which it is used.
+This is one essential business loan requirement.
+Your lender would want to know how much money people deposit into your bank every month and how you use it.

 They will also look for: